getcursor/cursor/README.md

 This is an issues-only repo for [Cursor](https://cursor.com).

 Creating new tickets for bugs or feature requests is much appreciated 🙂 Feel free to react to the ones you'd like us to prioritize.
-Our goal is to make Cursor work great for you, and your feedback is super helpful.

 ## Getting Started